Free SEO Tools Every Small Business Actually Needs

 Google gives away more SEO data than they used to charge thousands for.
 Third-party tools offer generous free tiers.
 You can build a solid SEO foundation without spending a dollar.

-The catch?
-You need to know which tools matter.
+You just need to know which tools matter.
 Not which tools have the best marketing.

-If you only install one SEO tool, make it Google Search Console.
+If you only set up one SEO tool, make it Google Search Console.

 This is Google telling you exactly what they think about your site.
 No interpretation needed.
 No third-party guessing.

-- Which keywords bring traffic - not just impressions, but actual clicks
+- Which keywords bring traffic - actual clicks, not just impressions

 - Your average position for every query